 A parent or eligible student who provides a written request and pays copying costs of ten cents per page may obtain copies.
 If circumstances prevent inspection during regular school hours and the student qualifies for free or reduced-price meals, the district will either provide a copy of the records requested or make other arrangements for the parent or student to review these records.
+The address of the superintendent's office is 338 WN Commerce, Wills Point, TX 75169.

-The address of the superintendent's office are: 338 W. N. Commerce St. Wills Point, TX 75169
+The address of the principal office is:

-The address of the principals' offices are: 200 Tiger Drive Wills Point, TX 75169
+Middle School: 101 School Street, Wills Point, TX 75169